 About

-The BBBP has quality, age-appropriate books delivered by mail monthly to East Bay children under age 5 in our service areas through our partnership with Dolly Parton’s Imagination Library.
+We provide age-appropriate books by mail monthly to East Bay children age 0 to 5th birthday who live in our service areas of Berkeley+Emeryville and Richmond+San Pablo.

 Because Literacy is a civil right.